syncfusion-content/blazor-docs/blazor/multiselect-dropdown/events.md

 ### OnChipTag

-`OnChipTag` event triggers before set the selected item as chip in the component.
+`OnChipTag` event triggers before setting the selected item as chip in the component.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns